dClimate/dWeather-Python-Client/README.md

 Navigate to Files, then click "pins."
 Content can be unpinned via the UI.

-If you just want to remove everything, delete ~/.ipfs and rerun the installation from `ipfs init`.
+If you just want to remove everything, delete ~/.ipfs and rerun the installation and configuration from `ipfs init`.

     rm -rf ~/.ipfs